Adelaide, South Africa

 Adelaide is a town in the province of Eastern Cape, South Africa.
 Adelaide is situated at the foothills of the Great Winterberg mountain range, 22 km east of Bedford and 37 km west of Fort Beaufort on the R63 road.

 History

 Before European arrival

 The first recorded settlement of the modern day area of Adelaide was during the late 18th and 19th centuries, when white farmers (known as trekboers) settled here and started productive farming.
 Before that time there may have been some dispersed groups of Bushmen, however they left no written records.

 Colonial Adelaide

-Adelaide's origins date back to 1835 when a British officer named Captain Alexander Boswell Armstrong (1787–1862) established a military encampment which he named Fort Adelaide after Adelaide of Saxe-Meiningen, wife of King William IV.
+Adelaide's origins date back to 1835 when a British officer named Captain Alexander Boswell Armstrong (1787–1862) established a military encampment which he named Fort Adelaide after Queen Adelaide.
 Despite the earlier English settlers, who were part of the 1820 Settlers, later on a large number of both Scottish and Afrikaans people soon immigrated here too.
 The Scottish were also the first to erect a church in the local area.